Montana Republican Party

 The Montana Republican Party (MTGOP) is the affiliate of the Republican Party in Montana.
 It is headquartered in Helena.
 It is the dominant ruling party of the state.

-The party is chaired by Don Kaltschmidt.
-The national committeeman Art Wittich and the national committeewoman is Debra Lamm.
-The party is a private corporation organized of political organizations, including political action, advocacy, and interest groups.
-It is currently the dominant party in the state, controlling both of Montana's U.S. House seats, both of the U.S. Senate seats, both houses of the state legislature, and all of the statewide executive offices, including the governorship.
+The party is chaired by Art Wittich.
+Republican officials control both of Montana's U.S. House seats, both of its U.S. Senate seats, both chambers of the state legislature, and all of the statewide executive offices, including the governorship.